 Move your already catalogued camera trap data into Wildlife Insights

 If you've already catalogued your data and identified species in images, you don't need to let all that hard work go to waste!
 You can bring all of your old and new data together in Wildlife Insights.
-Just read the directions below to learn how you can bulk upload all of your old data into Wildlife Insights.
+Continue reading below to learn how you can bulk upload all of your catalogued data into Wildlife Insights.

-Please share with WI admins your Google account - a personal gmail or associated business Google Cloud account.
+A. Please share your Google account name with the Wildlife Insights admins.
+This can either be a Gmail or associated business Google Cloud account.

 The WI Admin will associate your account to a private storage object in the Google Cloud Platform and assign you access to the GCP storage bucket.